 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of nursing.
-These technical standards are published in the application packet for admission to Practical Nurse Education programs and the Student Handbook.
+These technical standards are published in the application packet for admission to the Practical Nurse Education program and the Student Handbook.

 The following are admissions criteria for applicants to the Practical Nurse Education (PNE) program.

 To be eligible for admission to the PNE program applicants must have: